Render-blocking resources are a critical part of optimizing the infrastructure of your webpage.

 The desire to rely on such technologies is not necessarily terrible from a marketing perspective.

-But, from a render-blocking resources perspective, it can cause significant increases in page load time and how Google (and users) perceives your page.
+But from a render-blocking resources perspective, it can cause significant increases in page load time and how Google (and users) perceive your page.

-The ideal solution is to make sure that your page loads for user interaction as quickly as possible.
+The ideal solution is to ensure your page loads for user interaction as quickly as possible.